schrodinger/infra-tester/docs/docs/configuration.md

     - name: <Name of the test>

       # Whether this test should be run in a clean state.
 If true, terraform
       # destroy will be run before running the test.
+Default is false.
-      with_clean_state: true
+      with_clean_state: false

       # Any values to be passed as vars to terraform.
       # Support complex objects as well.